-Although there are 5 positive cases in the United States (Washington, California, Arizona and Illinois), to date THERE ARE NO PERSONS POTENTIALLY EXPOSED OR INFECTED WITH 2019-nCoV IN HAWAII.
-The individuals identified in the US had recently traveled to Wuhan, China, and there is no evidence of transmission within the US.
-There is no cause for alarm, and the campus will continue to follow the recommendations of the World Health Organization, CDC and local authorities throughout the world and are ready to make adjustments as needed.
+There is no cause for alarm and the university will continue to follow the recommendations of the World Health Organization, CDC and local authorities throughout the world and are ready to make adjustments as needed.

 For now, our campus community can take steps to protect themselves against respiratory illness by following the Hawaii Department of Health (HDOH) recommendations below:

-- We strongly recommend residents 6 months and older protect themselves against flu by receiving the seasonal influenza vaccination.
+We strongly recommend residents six months and older protect themselves against flu by receiving the seasonal influenza vaccination.

 We do not recommend any travel to China at this time.

 - Postpone travel if you are currently sick.

 - Wash hands with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer if soap and water are not available.